azhx/blagoblag/content/blog/2017/sep/18/surviving-struts-cve.rst

 make this foot hold of arbitrary code execution on our application web server useless.

-There's two routes I see to making our system resilient.
+There are two routes I see to making our system resilient.
 One involves some crypto, the other involves a distributed system (and a tiny bit of crypto).
 The ground rules we'll use when analyzing our proposed solutions: 1) No degrading the functionality of our application, 2) We assume our attacker has an RCE